 In most instances, UIW will treat attempts to commit any of the violations listed in the Student Code of Conduct as if those attempts had been completed.

 University as Complainant

-UIW reserves the right to initiate a complaint, to serve as Complainant, and to initiate conduct proceedings without a formal complaint by the victim of the alleged misconduct.
+UIW reserves the right to initiate an investigation, to serve as Complainant, and to initiate conduct proceedings without a formal report by the victim of the alleged misconduct.

 Misconduct Online